Birdbh/HackAttack/README.md

 # HackAttack

-Grading: Each on Scale of 1-10
+Grading: Each on a Scale of 1-10
--> Alignment withe SDG's
+-> Alignment with SDG's
 -> Innovation & Creativity
 -> Potential Impact
--> Feasibility & Scalebility
+-> Feasibility & Scalability
 -> Presentaton & collaboration
--> Progress check-in withe Execs
+-> Progress check-in with Execs

 Agenda: